 If you’re looking for a PDF checklist that you can download and print, so you can tick off each item one by one, you can get it here.

-But fefore we go any further, you may be wondering:
+But before we go any further, let’s start with the most obvious question you may have…

 What is a bug out bag?